WhirligigGirl/KerbalOuterWilds/README.md

 * Distant Object Enhancement.
 (Although if you also have scatterer, turn off the planet flares and just use the skybox dimming.) https://forum.kerbalspaceprogram.com/topic/205063-ksp-131-distant-object-enhancement-doe-l-2217-2026-0626/
 * Kerbal Renamer (for authentic Hearthian names!) https://github.com/KSP-RO/KerbalRenamer/releases/
 * Texture Replacer (highly recommended for custom-built skybox) https://github.com/ducakar/TextureReplacer/releases/
-    * If you want only the Hearthian skin, you will have to manually remove the default TR Kerbal hairstyle skins in GameData/TextureReplacer/Skins/TR.
+    * If you want only the gray Hearthian skin and no green Kerbals, you will have to manually remove the default TR Kerbal hairstyle skins in GameData/TextureReplacer/Skins/TR.

 **System Layout**
 * Sun: A K8IV Subgiant, just on the cusp of evolving into a red giant.